 "A Sisterhood" of Support

 Recently, I had the privilege of hosting a conversation with Judy Vredenburgh, president and CEO of Girls Inc., at our New York headquarters.
-The session took place during Women's History Month, spotlighting the good work being done by one of the organizations benefitting from this month's special employee giving campaign in the U.S.
+The session took place during Women's History Month, spotlighting the good work being done by one of the organizations benefiting from this month's special employee giving campaign in the U.S.

 - With over 1,300 sites in 350 cities across the U.S. and Canada, Girls Inc. inspires middle- and high school-aged inner city girls to be strong, smart and bold